 8) How much are the bills?

 The cost of things like council tax and electricity can seem trivial and tiny while you’re weighing up a property’s asking price.
 But bills have a huge impact on your budgeting week-to-week and month-to-month, so it’s good to get an idea.
 If you can, push for exact rather than ballpark figures.

 9) What are the internet speeds and phone reception like here?

 Being connected matters more than ever in the world of today, internet speeds and phone reception are now make-or-break factors when determining whether a property works around your lifestyle.

 10) Can we come back again?

 Most agents will always recommend you view a property at least twice before making any big decisions.
 Allow yourself some time to cool off and assess what you’ve seen and heard, so discuss with the current owners about coming back in a few days’ time.
 If possible, aim for a different time of day, when you can see the property from a different light and perspective.
 This question may also prompt the homeowners to offer up information on any other interested parties.

 This list certainly isn’t exhaustive, and there are many more questions you’ll need to ask of yourself than of the current homeowners.
 For more information about what happens next, should you choose to make an offer, read our guide to the home buying process.

-If you do move forward with a property purchase, you’ll need to appoint a conveyancer to carry out all the necessary legal work for you.
-See what we could do, when you get a quote from My Home Move Conveyancing today.
+If you do move forward with a property purchase, you’ll need to appoint a conveyancer to carry out all the necessary legal work for you, get a conveyancing quote today.

-Disclaimer: The article above is only a rough guide to give you some idea of the of what is involved when asking questions at a property viewing.
+Disclaimer: The article above is only a rough guide to give you some idea of what is involved when asking questions at a property viewing.